-We headed over to the Plaza Premium Lounge Transborder which started out life as an Alaska Airlines Boardroom.
 There are several ways to access the Plaza Premium Lounge.

 The Plaza Premium Lounge accepts reservations for entry on it’s website.
 The reservations are split into blocks of time ranging from two, three and six hours and are priced at the time of writing at $39, $46.78 and $63 USD.

 The Plaza Premium Lounge network also partners with several credit cards to provide access.
 This includes many credit cards worldwide, which include DragonPass, LoungeKey, LoungeClub, Priority Pass and the Club.
 You do not need to make a reservation while using these systems.
+I have typically accessed this lounge using the Priority Pass membership.

 In North America, the lounge is also part of the American Express Global Lounge Collection, which offers a suite of lounges available for access with it’s premium American Express Platinum and Centurion Cards.
 Access can be granted by presenting one of these cards.

-I typically access this lounge using the Priority Pass membership.
 There was no one at reception today as I was travelling during the recent pandemic.
 As a result, there was a small sign inviting customers to proceed upstairs (by elevator or stairs) to the bar where the check in formalities would take place.
 The check in is usually handled at the reception desk downstairs.

 Inside The Plaza Premium Lounge: